nph84/Group-policy-and-managing-accounts/README.md

 <img src="" height="80%" width="80%" />
 </p>
 <p>
-Observe the account has been locked within Active Directory.
+Observe that the account has been locked within Active Directory.
 </p>
 <br />